 Equity opens the door, but your income and credit profile decide how far you can walk through it.
 Every lender wants to see that you can comfortably manage a new payment on top of your existing obligations, not just on a good month but through normal ups and downs.
 To gauge that, they focus on your debt-to-income ratio (DTI) and your credit score.

-DTI compares your total monthly debt payments (including mortgages, car loans, student loans, credit cards, and any new home-equity payment) to your gross monthly income.
-Many home-equity lenders look for a DTI no higher than about 36%–43%, although some will stretch closer to 45%–50% for well-qualified borrowers.
+DTI compares your total monthly debt payments, including mortgages, car loans, student loans, credit cards, and any new home-equity payment, to your gross monthly income.
+Many home-equity lenders look for a DTI somewhere in the neighborhood of 36%–43%, although some will stretch higher for stronger borrowers.
+If you want to estimate the impact before applying, a mortgage approval calculator can help frame the payment-to-income picture.
 The lower your DTI, the more comfortable the lender feels that you can absorb surprises.

 Your credit score plays a similarly important role.
-Typical minimums for home equity loans and HELOCs start around 620, but you’ll often see better rates and terms with scores in the mid-600s to 700s and above.
-A higher score signals that you’ve managed credit responsibly: on-time payments, low revolving balances, and limited derogatory marks.
+Typical minimums for home equity loans and HELOCs often start around 620, but better rates and smoother approvals usually show up with stronger scores.
+A higher score signals that you’ve managed credit responsibly through on-time payments, reasonable revolving balances, and a cleaner recent history.
 Late payments, charge-offs, and high card utilization can all push your score — and your approval odds — in the wrong direction.

 To verify your situation, lenders will request documentation.
-For W-2 employees, that usually means recent pay stubs, W-2s, and possibly tax returns if your income includes bonuses or commissions.
+For W-2 employees, that usually means recent pay stubs, W-2s, and possibly tax returns if income includes bonuses or commissions.
 Self-employed borrowers are commonly asked for two years of tax returns and, in some cases, year-to-date profit-and-loss statements.
-You can also expect the lender to review bank or investment statements if they need to document your reserves or closing funds.
+You can also expect the lender to review bank or investment statements if reserves or closing funds need to be documented.

 Lenders also scrutinize your payment history on the existing mortgage.
 Even one or two late payments in the last year can raise concerns.
-If you’re behind now, most lenders will pause until you can demonstrate a new stretch of on-time payments.
-Remember, from their perspective, you’re asking for additional debt secured by the same home you’re already struggling to pay.
+If you’re behind now, many lenders will pause until you can demonstrate a new stretch of on-time payments.
+From their perspective, you’re asking for additional debt secured by the same home you’re already struggling to pay.

-For fixed-rate home equity loans, lenders must also comply with federal Ability-to-Repay / Qualified Mortgage (ATR/QM) rules, which require them to make a good-faith determination that you can repay based on verified income, debts, and loan terms.
-HELOCs, which are open-end, follow a different regulatory section but are still underwritten with capacity in mind.
-Either way, “can you realistically afford this payment if rates rise or your income dips?” is the underlying question.
+For many closed-end home equity loans, lenders must make a good-faith determination that repayment is realistic based on verified income, debts, and loan terms.
+HELOCs follow a different part of Regulation Z, but they are still underwritten with capacity in mind.
+Either way, the real question underneath the paperwork is whether the payment still works if rates rise, expenses increase, or income becomes less stable.

-If your current numbers are borderline — perhaps your DTI is in the mid-40s or your credit score is in the low 600s — it can be worth delaying your application by a few months.
-Paying down credit cards, catching up on any late bills, or consolidating high-interest debt to a lower payment can improve both your DTI and your score, which can save you money in interest and open doors to better offers.
+If your current numbers are borderline — perhaps your DTI is already high or your credit score is weaker than you’d like — it can be worth delaying the application by a few months.
+Paying down credit cards, catching up on any late bills, or reducing required monthly payments may improve both approval odds and pricing.

 Property, Appraisal, Title, and Insurance Requirements